Prarthana-Poojara/Dog-Breed-prediction/README.md

 # Dog-Breed-prediction
 A dog breed prediction project based on Transfer learning.
-There was an unexpected error while making predictionsin my latest trial even though the code ran just fine when tried previously
+There was an unexpected error while making predictions my latest trial even though the code ran just fine when tried previously